intel/neural-compressor/neural_compressor/compression/pruner/README.md

   An advantage of channel pruning is that in some particular structure(feed forward parts in Transformers etc.), pruned channels can be removed permanently from original weights without influencing other dense channels.
 Via this process, we can decrease these weights' size and obtain direct improvements of inference speed, without using hardware related optimization tools like [Intel Extension for Transformers](https://github.com/intel/intel-extension-for-transformers).

   We name this process as <span id="click">**Model Auto Slim**</span> and currently we have validated that this process can significantly improve some popular transformer model's inference speed.
 Currently this method is under development and only supports some particular structures.
-Please refer more details of such method in this [model slim example](../../../examples/pytorch/nlp/huggingface_models/question-answering/model_slim/eager/).
+Please refer more details of such method in this [model slim example](../../../examples/pytorch/nlp/huggingface_models/question-answering/model_slim/).

+- Multi-head Attention Pruning
+  Multi-head attention (MHA) mechanism boosts transformer models' capability of contextual information analysis.
+However, different heads' contribution to the final output varies.
+In most situation, a number of heads in MHA can be removed without causing accuracy drop.
+Head pruning can be applied in a wide range of scenes including BERTs, GPTs as well as other large language models.
+We provide an automatic way for users to do head pruning in transformer models.
+Please refer to [MHA pruning examples](../../../examples/pytorch/nlp/huggingface_models/question-answering/model_slim/mha_slim/)

 - Unstructured Pruning